What does a Scheduler do?

 - Develop and maintain schedules for personnel, equipment, and facilities to optimize resource utilization.

-- Coordinate and communicate schedule changes to relevant stakeholders.
+- Coordinate and communicate schedule changes with relevant stakeholders to ensure smooth operations.

-- Collaborate with department heads to forecast resource needs and plan schedules accordingly.
+- Collaborate with team leaders and managers to forecast staffing needs and adjust schedules accordingly.

 Qualifications

-- Proven experience in a scheduling or administrative role.
+- Proven experience in a scheduling or administrative support role.

 - Strong organizational and time-management skills.